Contact Seller

 Tel01603 629999Please quote Antiques Atlas.

-Regency Style, Twin Pillar Dining Table
+Regency Style Twin Pillar Dining Table

-Antique Mahogany Extending 10 Seater Dining Table
+William IV Mahogany Seat Extending Dining Table

-Antique Regency Three-Pillar Mahogany Dining Table
+Victorian Mahogany Telescopic Dining Table

 Non UK callers :